codywall/personal-portfolio/README.md

 # Cody Wall's personal portolio

-This is a GatsbyJS static site which sources project descriptions and case files from markdown files for ease of creation.
+This is a GatsbyJS static site which sources project information and writeups from markdown files for ease of writing without the additional overhead of a content management system.

 ## Setup